 Anyone can do it.
 And everyone should.
 Unfortunately most of us are saddled with a lack of belief that has accrued over the years as a result of past conditioning.

-For many people, writing in school was a difficult challenge.
+For many people, writing back in school was a difficult challenge.
 There was spelling and rules of grammar and sentence structure that had to be followed.
 And unless you were a gifted student, the results you produced in school were probably less than stellar.
-You may have been criticized repeatedly, which didn’t help you improve as a writer.
-In fact, it had a longer lasting and more damaging effect.
-Those early negative experiences have left you with as to your writing capability.

 You may not think of yourself as a writer.
 But that doesn’t mean you cannot profit for a long time to come through the words you compose on the page.
 The kind of writing I’m talking about isn’t poetry or prose, but the sharing of information.
-If you really want to benefit from your knowledge, creating written information products is a proven path to success and it’s something anyone can do.
+If you really want to benefit (yourself and others) by sharing your knowledge, creating written information products is a proven path to success.
+And it’s something anyone can do.

 Here are a few simple ways to help you overcome that self-doubt and blossom into a high output creator of information.